Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Result

 In this section, we present one representative example: FL957 at $z=7.7$, which was also introduced in \citet{Nakazato:2024} and has four clumps within a 10 $\times$ 10 kpc region.
 The physical properties of each clump, such as stellar mass, mass-weighted age, and clump radius, are tabulated in Table \ref{table:FL957_physical_properties}.
 The clumpy systems were formed during the merger phase.

 Figure \ref{fig:projection_FL957_a0p115} shows the projected maps of physical properties of FL957.
 Among the four clumps, two clumps formed within a tidal tail produced by the peri-center passage of two galaxies.
 Each clump has high gas densities of $\simeq 200$--$400\, {\rm cm^{-3}}$ as shown in panel (a), triggering intense star formation with surface densities $\simeq 60$--$115\, M_\odot\, {\rm yr^{-1}\, kpc^{-2}}$ (panel (b)).
 Such clumps are bright in \OIII~5007\AA\, (see Figure 2 of \citet{Nakazato:2024}).
 A fraction of these newly formed stars end their lives as Type II SNe, enriching the surrounding gas with metals and producing large amounts of dust.
 The distribution of dust column density in panel (c) therefore traces the distributions of gas density and surface SFR density, reflecting the enhanced dust production in regions of bursty star formation.
-The mass-weighted dust temperature in panel (d) shows elevated temperatures ($T_{\rm d, mass} \sim 50$--60 K) in the clumps, where intense star formation heats the dust locally.
+Panel (d) shows the mass-weighted dust temperature, where the temperature of each cell (Eq. (\ref{eq:skirt_temperature})) is averaged along the line of sight using dust mass as weights.
+We see elevated temperatures ($T_{\rm d, mass} \sim 50$--60 K) in the clumps, where intense star formation heats the dust locally.
 The surrounding diffuse regions exhibit lower temperatures ($T_{\rm d, mass} \sim 40$--45 K), reflecting the lower radiation field intensities away from the star-forming sites.
-The dust in these regions absorbs UV/optical photons and re-emits them as IR radiation, and the IR map in panel (f) also corresponds to this distribution.
+The dust in these regions absorbs UV/optical photons and reemits them as IR radiation, and the IR map in panel (f) also corresponds to this distribution.
 The UV emission in panel (e) is a noisier image in comparison to the IR image, due to the scattering effect of UV photons.
-In the NIRCam RGB images (panels (g) and (h)), although the intrinsic UV clumps are colocated with the {\it physical} star-forming clumps, the dust-attenuated images show smaller clumps.
+In the NIRCam RGB images (panels (g) and (h)), although the intrinsically UV-bright regions are colocated with the {\it physical} star-forming clumps, the dust-attenuated images show smaller clumps.
 This is because the clumps have high dust column densities ($A_{\rm V} = 1.1$--$2.8$) that heavily attenuate UV radiation, whereas the surrounding diffuse gas has much lower attenuation ($A_{\rm V} \sim 0.09$).
-Such effects are seen in several simulated galaxies (Ceverino et al. in prep.), but also in observations \citep[e.g.,][Hagimoto et al. in prep.]{Bowler:2022, Rowland:2024, Crespo-Gomez:2024}.
+Such effects are seen in several simulated galaxies \citep{Ceverino:2026}, but also in observations \citep[e.g.,][Hagimoto et al. in prep.]{Bowler:2022, Rowland:2024, Crespo-Gomez:2024}.